dbones-labs/laters/documentation/overview/quick-start.md

 }
 ```

-### Job Model
+### Job Model.

-This class represent a work we want to queue and execute later, we only need the Id of the Todo Item.
+This class represents a work we want to queue and execute later, we only need the `Id` of the Todo Item.

 ```csharp
 public class RemoveOldItem